 Exemptions for all other special family circumstances are to be considered on a case-by-case basis.

 A further step is required for the assessment of case-by-case exemptions.
 Once the existence and nature of a special family circumstance is verified, consideration must be given to the practical impact of this circumstance upon the parent's capacity to undertake part-time paid employment of 15 hours a week.
 In making this determination primary regard must be given to the extent to which the PP recipient's child(ren) is/are able to attend school, and if necessary, outside school hours care, without the PP recipient being constantly at hand or on-call.
 Supporting statements of the THP and/or school (wherever information from these sources is appropriate) should be considered.
 The death of an immediate family member is also considered a special family circumstance.

 Any exemption (whether automatic or case-by-case) will be subject to review and if the grounds for the period of exemption from participation no longer exist the exemption should be revoked.

 Act reference: SSAct section 502D(3) to section 502D(3C) People with disabled children and other circumstances

 PP recipients may also be granted participation requirement exemptions on a case-by-case basis based on other special circumstances such as those that are unforeseen and beyond the persons control or those causing major disruption in their life.
 As a consequence, the PP recipient is unable to meet participation requirement obligations and it would be unreasonable to expect them to do so.
-These circumstances include crises such as natural emergencies or homelessness, people attending training camps for the Defence Reserves, particular difficulties experienced by people in remote areas, jury duty, difficulties resulting from other special circumstances.
+These circumstances include crises such as natural emergencies or homelessness, people attending training camps for the Defence Reserves, jury duty, difficulties resulting from other special circumstances.

 Other parts of the Guide deal with procedures for assessing and granting exemptions in these sorts of circumstances.